Text Steganography with Dynamic Codebook and Multimodal Large Language Model: The Proposed Methodology

 \textbf{Dynamic Codebook Construction} The dynamic codebook spans the integer range $[0,N)$, where $N=2^b$.
 The construction consists of five stages: seed expansion, selection and ranking, probability shaping, seed-based ordering, and repeated sampling.
 We summarize the overall process in Algorithm \ref{alg:dyn_codebook}.

 \paragraph{(1) Seeds Expansion.} DyCo-Stega expands the seed words into a broader candidate set using a public dictionary $\mathcal{D}$.
 Specifically, candidate retrieval follows three dictionary-based routes. \emph{Reverse-definition matching} retrieves candidate words whose dictionary definitions contain a seed word. \emph{Forward-context matching} retrieves candidate words that appear in the dictionary entry of a seed word, including its definition text, example sentences, and synonyms. \emph{Prefix matching} retrieves candidate words that use a seed word as their prefix.
 Each route contributes a fixed weight, and the final score of a candidate word is obtained by summing the weights of all matched routes.
 This dictionary-based expansion requires neither local LLM weights nor embedding models.
-The specific weights we assign, the complete calculation procedure, and detailed step-by-step examples are all provided in the Supplementary Material.

 \paragraph{(2) Selection and Ranking.} To construct the final semantic pool $V_{\text{sem}}$, we retain all seed words and select the $\alpha - K$ highest-scoring candidates.
 The selected words are then divided into two groups: the seed words and the remaining $\alpha - K$ words.
 Within each group, words are independently sorted in descending order according to their dictionary frequencies.
 This procedure ensures that $V_{\text{sem}}$ is deterministic while prioritizing the seed words and high-frequency words.